 Personal Computer to Personal Computer

 In general, personal computers can also interact and communicate with each other on a one-to-one basis.
 There is no restriction on the exchange of information with one another.
-This communication can also further divided into more two types.
+This communication can also be further divided into more two types.
 They are

 - Online Communication